GazzaJ/CI-MS4-RefereE-pay/README.md

 Information is provided to users on multiple pages; Matches, Match Detail, Clubs, Teams, Kit Bag and Profile.
 Despite rendering slightly different information the structure of each page has been designed to provide a similar layout and theme.

+- Home and Away Teams
+    - Home and Away team Coaches
+    - The venue and Kick Off time
+    - Interactive dropdown showing the Venue Map (where provided)
+    - Match Officials
+    - Interactive dropdown of Match officials Fees
 ___

 #### **Skeleton**